 - Create a mixture of tea tree essential oil and coconut oil.
 Massage the mixture into your child’s scalp, let it sit for 10 minutes, then rinse thoroughly.
 Repeat the process every morning and evening.

-- This is more so a preventative strategy.
-Put a tea tree essential oil in a small spray bottle, and spray it on your child’s hair before and after school and other occasions with potential lice exposure.
+- As a preventative strategy, put a tea tree essential oil in a small spray bottle, and spray it on your child’s hair before and after school and other occasions with potential lice exposure.